maron211/natural-selection-sim/README.md

 # natural-selection-sim
-This is OOP-Programm to simulate natural selection.
+This is an OOP-Programm to simulate natural selection.